yanli0303/Ant-MinifyJsCss/README.md

-# Minify (compress) JavaScript and CSS files #
+# An Ant target for compressing JavaScript and CSS files #
-This is an Ant target with which you can minify (compress) JavaScript and CSS files in a specified directory recursively.
+This is an [Ant](http://ant.apache.org/) target with which you can minify (compress) JavaScript and CSS files in a specified directory recursively.

 ## Usage ##
     ant -Dsrc="Home directory of your source files" minify